Co-Artistic Directors

 Staff

-Frances Matejcek, Communications and Research Associate (she/her) was born and raised in Minneapolis, and has been doing communications work for nonprofits in the Twin Cities for the past five years.
+Frances Matejcek, Communications Manager (she/her) was born and raised in Minneapolis, and has been doing communications work for nonprofits in the Twin Cities for the past five years.
 She graduated from the University of Minnesota in 2020 with a BA in American Studies.
 Frances enjoys running, going on long road trips, sitting and thinking by bodies of water, and especially thinking about reality television.
 She is interested in how popular art and culture can be an expression of innate human desires.

 Board